-If you're considering setting up a registered childcare centre, you must get the right information and support to avoid unnecessary costs.
-This will help ensure you meet the requirements for registration and avoid delays in registration.
+If you're considering establishing a registered childcare setting, you must get the right information and support to avoid unnecessary costs.
+This will help ensure you meet the requirements of registration and avoid delays in becoming registered.

-You should make sure you get a copy of the requirements for registration for the type of childcare centre you are planning on setting up.
+You should read the requirements of registration for the type of childcare you are planning on setting up.
 This is so you can make an informed decision about becoming registered.

 - day nursery